FraunhoferIOSB/FROST-Python-Client/README.md

 service.create(thing)
 ```
 #### Querying Entities
-Queries to the FROST Server can be modified to include filters, selections
+Queries to the FROST Server can be modified to include filters, selections or expansions.
+The return value is always
+an EntityList object, containing the parsed json response of the server.
 ```
 things_list = service.things().query().filter('id eq 1').list()